rq/rq/docs/docs/index.md

 job.
 By default, these are popped out of the kwargs that will be passed to the job function.

-* `timeout` specifies the maximum runtime of the job before it's interrupted and marked as `failed`.
+* `job_timeout` specifies the maximum runtime of the job before it's interrupted and marked as `failed`.
 Its default unit is second and it can be an integer or a string representing an integer(e.g.  `2`, `'2'`).
 Furthermore, it can be a string with specify unit including hour, minute, second(e.g. `'1h'`, `'3m'`, `'5s'`).
 * `result_ttl` specifies the expiry time of the key where the job result will be stored